 Ever heard of the “Three Conversations” of difficult discussions as explained by Douglas Stone and Sheila Heen?
 No?
 Well, brace yourself for a knowledge bomb.
 Every difficult conversation traverses through the realms of “What Happened?”, Feelings, and Identity.
 Their advice?
 Don’t aim for a checkmate, aim for understanding and resolution.
 Sounds liberating, doesn’t it?

-Disagree to Agree: Navigating through Clashes Peacefully
+Disagree to Agree: Handling Clashes at Work

 The Silver Lining: Why Tough Conversations are Constructive